 Known to be caused by human papillomavirus (HPV), a wart is another skin problem that affects people of all ages.
 There are a number of different wart types and some of these include common warts and plantar warts.
 Common warts are those that usually appear on the knees, hands, and fingers.
 These flesh-colored lesions are often no painful and can grow in injured areas.
 Also called papillomas, plantar warts are also flesh in color but can usually be found on the foot sole.
 These warts are flat as the weight of the affected person forces them to develop inwards.
 Plantar warts can be so painful.

 How warts spread is not yet clearly understood.
 It is believed to be caused by a susceptible individual’s direct contact with HPV through a break in his skin’s outer layer.
 Although warts are not so contagious to others, you can spread warts in different parts of your body.
 Warts are harmless but can be a nuisance especially if they become enlarged, spread, or already causing you discomfort.
 To address the warts problem, dermatologists may suggest the use of an over-the-counter medication containing salicylic acid or could recommend surgical removal, cauterizing, scraping, or freezing.

 Tinea is the given name for the group of skin diseases caused by dermatophytes and other classes of fungi.
 Dermatophytes can cause infection of the nails, skin, and hair.
 There are three classes of dermatophytes and these are Epidermophyton, Trichophyton, and Microsporum.
 All of these can cause skin problems.
 Microsporum, however, tends not to affect the nails.

 Clinically, tinea is classified according to what part of the body is infected.

-Treatment options include the application of ointment that contains clotrimazole, use of anti-fungal creams and shea butter soap.
+Treatment options include the application of ointment that contains clotrimazole, the use of anti-fungal creams, and shea butter soap.